Chagall/card-view-example/README.md

 ##Card View usage example

-This repository consists of an AndroidStudio project that contains an example implementation of a CardView.
+This repository contains a simple AndroidStudio project with a custom built CardView xml layout, and an Activity that shows it.

+The sole purpouse of this repository is give an example of how a CardView is built and how you can show it on screen as part of an activity.

 The Image below shows the layout that I have built for the Card View:

 ![alt text][screenshot]
 [screenshot]: http://i.imgur.com/vx5QCCu.png "Card View Screenshot"

-The repository has:

-* An Android Studio Project;
-* A CardView xml layout;
-* An Activity, called CardViewActivty, which inflates and pops up the card view on screen.

-The sole purpouse of this is to show how to build a CardView and show it as part of an activity.

 <b>PS:</b> All images used on this example do not belong to me.